 Aroma: 6.0 – It’s quite good, and you certainly get the honey, but overall it’s fairly standard fare if not a bit above

-Manliness: 6.0 – What a way to shoot yourself in the foot, they had to say it was ‘literally’ the nectar of the gods, which is wrong.
-Everything else if fine about it in manliness, but because they undercut it with that text and not back it up they lose points.
+Honesty: 6.0 – What a way to shoot yourself in the foot, they had to say it was ‘literally’ the nectar of the gods, which is wrong.
+Everything else if fine about it in honesty terms, but because they undercut it with that text and not backing it up in practice – so they lose points.

 Da Rocks: 7.5 – It takes away the transition grossness, so it most certainly improves on it, I mean there’s a bit taken away from it overall, but it generally leaves a great warmness.

 Rusty Nail: 7.75 – That is a good rusty nail, DJ Lvl feels the rusty part whatever that means, but it’s quite tasty regardless.